githubteacher/feb-recipes/README.md

 ### Fork and Pull
 1. Fork the repository
-1. Clone the repository to your local machine
+1. Clone the repository to your local machine using `git clone`
 1. Checkout the `development` branch using `git checkout development`
 1. Create a new branch called `HANDLE-recipe` using `git checkout -b HANDLE-recipe`
 1. Navigate to the `_/posts` folder